• Skip to main content

 Make sure to follow directions and precautions.
 Avoid creating a temperature extreme.

-Doing so helps to minimize head blood pressure levels, and therefore reduce the amount of post-op swelling formation.
+Doing so helps to minimize head blood pressure levels, and therefore helps to reduce the amount of post-op swelling formation.

 c) Application of the cold pack.